imarekkus/first-contributions/README.md

 ## Sync your local files

-If you want to sync your fork with the local files simply enter:
+If you want to sync your local files with the github version of repository simply enter:

 ```
 git pull origin main